fyancy/MetaFD/README.md

 </a>

 # Meta-Learning-in-Fault-Diagnosis
 The source codes for Meta-learning in few-shot cross-domain fault diagnosis.
+Based on this work, our article [Meta-learning as a promising approach for few-shot cross-domain fault diagnosis: Algorithms, applications, and prospects](https://www.sciencedirect.com/science/article/abs/pii/S0950705121009084?via%3Dihub) has been published.

 # 1. Instructions
 * To run all models, the requirements of your python environmrnt are as: 1) pytorch 1.8.1+cu102; 2) tensorflow-gpu 2.4.0.
 Note that only `MANN` is implemented by tensorflow, all other methods are achieved by pytorch.
 Thus, with pytorch only, you can observe the performance of most methods on CWRU dataset.